tulir/whatsmeow/README.md

 # go-whatsapp
-Package rhymen/go-whatsapp implements the WhatsApp Web API to provide a clean api interface for developers.
+Package rhymen/go-whatsapp implements the WhatsApp Web API to provide a clean interface for developers.
 Big thanks to all contributors of the [sigalor/whatsapp-web-reveng](https://github.com/sigalor/whatsapp-web-reveng) project.

 ## Installation
 ```sh